Apple's wearables and services made up for weak iPhone sales

 But again that was to be expected.
 As the narrative goes, Apple — which can't count on people splurging on pricey new iPhones the way they used to — is shifting to focus on its services business.
 It's not hard to see why, either: in the last two quarters, iPhone sales have dipped significantly year-over-year while Apple's service revenue continued to climb, peaking at an all-time high of $11.4 billion three months ago.
 That upward swing continued in Q3, when Apple saw its services revenue squeak by the record it set in Q2 this year.

 That balance could shift next year, when Apple is expected to release its first 5G iPhones — its acquisition of Intel's modem business puts the company in a strong position to more keenly integrate that networking hardware into its devices, and if Apple is really lucky, those releases could spark a big upgrade cycle.
 For now though, the iPhone slump continues, and the device's still-soft performance in Greater China — once a powerhouse for iPhone sales — certainly didn't help.
+That's not to say there was no improvement, though: Cook noted that the situation there was considerably better than at the beginning of the year, and that Apple returned to growth in mainland China.

 That said, solid sales for Macs ($5.8 billion) and iPads ($5.02 billion) prove that diligent hardware upgrades do make a material impact on the bottom line.
 More importantly, Apple saw its wearables business -- which includes the Apple Watch, AirPods, Beats and more -- swell by nearly $2 billion since this time year, further cementing the fact that its future growth doesn't necessarily hinge on smartphones anymore.
 Cook went as far as describing this quarter as a "blowout" for wearables, citing growth of around 50 percent.